 I read your paper, “Effect of antivenom therapy of Rhabdophis tigrinus (Yamakagashi snake) bites.”

-I have been researching the subject of Rhabdophis envenomation because I have had a few experiences here, helping young (
+I have been researching the subject of Rhabdophis envenomation because I have had a few experiences here, helping young boys who were bitten.

-In two cases the victim was a young male child.
+In both cases, the victim was a young male child.
 One was 12 years old, and the other was only 9 years old.
-In both cases the boys had kept the snakes as pets and thought them to be harmless.
+Both the boys had kept the snakes as pets and thought them to be harmless.